harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     *Plot*

     This is the Confusion Matrix for the SVM model.
 This has an accuracy of 66%.
-It predicted 61 properly predicted dircetions and 32 incorrect direction predictions.
+It predicted 61 properly predicted directions and 32 incorrect direction predictions.

     ![Model Predictions Confusion Matrix](plots/ConfusionMatrix.png)